-The Cochrane Developmental, Psychosocial and Learning Problems Group (CDPLPG) has provided in principle support and we plan to register the title on confirmation of funding.
+The Cochrane Developmental, Psychosocial and Learning Problems Group (CDPLPG) has supported us to undertake a Cochrane Review entitled 'Psychosocial interventions for survivors of rape and sexual assault during adulthood'.
 For a wide range of ethical and practical reasons, it can be difficult to conduct RCTs, particularly when services and support are required quickly following sexual violence, and assigning survivors to a control/no intervention condition is problematic given the potential negative consequences for the survivors.
 Thus, if we find a lack of evidence from RCTs, we will consider inclusion of non-randomised studies according to guidance in the Cochrane Handbook for Systematic Reviews of Interventions [1].
 Studies will be included if they meet the criteria set out in Table 2, although studies will not be excluded on the basis of the outcomes measured.
 PTSD will be the primary outcome of the review.
-Studies will be included where it is measured through an improvement from a diagnosis of PTSD determined by accepted clinical diagnostic criteria, or based on change in PTSD symptoms measured using scales that are based on diagnostic criteria and have published reliability and validity, e.g. the Children's PTSD Inventory [53].
+Studies will be included where it is measured through an improvement from a diagnosis of PTSD determined by accepted clinical diagnostic criteria, or based on change in PTSD symptoms measured using scales that are based on diagnostic criteria and have published reliability and validity..
 The review will cover a range of secondary outcomes across mental, physical and sexual health, and behavioural outcomes.
 Different groups are affected by sexual violence in different ways and harms and benefits of care will be captured through a variety of outcomes.
 Thus, to ensure inclusiveness, and in line with our previous Cochrane Reviews [54, 55], we will not exclude studies on the basis of the outcomes selected.
 We will also report process outcomes such as provision of information and referrals.